jdominguez198/challenge-backend-node-cards/README.md

 ## Run the code

+### Using Docker

+Use `docker-compose up` at root folder and wait for all images are built and services are up.
+Then, use Postman to request the endpoints described in section Endpoints.

 ### Using host machine

 1. Use `yarn install` to download all dependencies.
 2. Depending on environment you can:
    - a.
 Run `yarn start:dev` to bring up development server.
    - b.
 Run `yarn start:prod` to bring up production server.

-### Using Docker

-Use `docker-compose up` at root folder and wait for all images are built and services are up.
-Then, use Postman to request the endpoints described in section Endpoints.
+Also, you can run the unit tests by typing `yarn test:unit`.

+_NOTE_: You can use services from `docker-compose.yml` if you don't want to install them in your host machine.
+Just comment the `server` service lines and run it with `docker-compose up`.

 ## Endpoints